xKlams/Neovim_VimTeX_Tutorial/README.md

 # Create a new .tex file

-If you have noticed the "newfile" snippet, that is used to initialize a new .tex file, it creates the document class and the main features of the file.
-In that is included this line.
+The "newfile" snippet initializes a new .tex file by creating the document class and setting up the main features.
+It includes the following line:

-	intput{./setup.tex}
+	input{./setup.tex}

-The content of this file is just a bunch of includes of different packages and many custom enviroments.
+The content of this file is just a bunch of includes of different packages and many custom environments.
 Feel free to change it as you like.

-# Install package (fedora)
+# Install LaTeX package (fedora)

 To install a package just use: